-If our Dollar-Based Retention Rate declines, our revenues, gross margins and net income could decrease and we may be required to spend more money to grow our client base and maintain our revenues.
+If our Dollar-Based Retention Rate declines, our revenues and gross margins could decrease, our net loss could increase and we may be required to spend more money to grow our client base and maintain our revenues.

 We calculate our Dollar-Based Retention Rate by dividing our Retained Net Invoicing by our Retention Base Net Invoicing on a monthly basis, which we then average using the rates for the trailing twelve months for the period being presented.
 We define Retention Base Net Invoicing as recurring net invoicing from all clients in the comparable prior year period, and we define Retained Net Invoicing as recurring net invoicing from that same group of clients in the current period.
 We define recurring net invoicing as subscription and related usage revenue excluding the impact of service credits, reserves and deferrals.
 Historically, recurring net invoicing has been within 10% of our subscription and related usage revenue.
 We analyze our Dollar-Based Retention Rate data to gain insight into our ability to retain and grow revenue from our clients and measure the long-term value of our client relationships.